plaberge/nhlstats/README.md

 ### PlayerGameStats Class Methods
 METHOD NAME | Input Variable(s) | Output
 ------------|-------------------|-------
+PlayerGameStats(int playerID, int playerTeamId, JToken json) | playerID (int); json (JToken) -> JSON sub-document passed in by the TeamGameStats object. | Populates the PlayerGameStats object with the player's stats from a game.
 PlayerGameStats(int playerID, JToken json) | playerID (int); json (JToken) -> JSON sub-document passed in by the TeamGameStats object. | Populates the PlayerGameStats object with the player's stats from a game.